piniondevs/create-mango-starter/README.md

 # Create Mango Starter
-The official cli for creating mango db's,
+The official cli for creating mango db's.

 ## Usage
 You dont need to install the module to use it.
 You can run it by doing